 This small shoulder bag is part of Domke’s “Next Generation”.
 It makes an excellent choice for a mirrorless camera system when you just want o carry a lightweight setup in a super durable shoulder bag.
 The waxed material is water resistant and tough as nails so whilst this is a fairly pricey little bag, it’s one that will last a lifetime and its character grows even more with each day of usage.

 The best photography opportunities are usually at the very beginning or very end of the day.
 That means that photographers often find themselves in the dark so a headlamp is a must-have accessory as far as I’m concerned.
-In fact whilst this isn’t a dedicated photo accessory, my Tikka R+ is one of my most used items from my gear closet, it basically gets packed every time I leave the house with my camera.
+In fact whilst this isn’t a dedicated photo accessory, the Swift RL is one of my most used items from my gear closet, it basically gets packed every time I leave the house with my camera.
 What makes this particular lamp special is that it’s powered by a USB rechargeable battery so you can plug it in at the end of the day with all of your other camera accessories.
 I find this to be much more convenient than a lamp that uses AAA batteries.
 The next thing that makes this the perfect photographer’s solution is that it has a red lamp mode.
 Red light doesn’t affect your night vision so when you are working at night on your star trails or light paining shots, you can use the red LED mode to preserve your vision and that of others around you.

 16. Create A Blurb Book – Get 15% off your first order by clicking here